-- 2.14 The PPG also states that authorities will need to consider how the needs of individual groups can be addressed within the overall need established.
-The need for particular sizes, types and tenures of homes as well as the housing needs of particular groups should be considered separately.
-There is specific PPG on self-build and custom housebuilding and PPG on Build to Rent which should be taken into account in doing so. - 2.15 In June 2019, a new PPG on housing or older and disabled people was published which provides guidance for authorities preparing policies on housing for this specific group.
-This PPG provides an overview of the evidence which can be utilised in assessing older person's needs; the different types of specialist housing available and the requirements for accessible housing this should also be taken into account in assessing the needs of specific groups. - 2.16 The PPG on plan-making provides further guidance for local authorities working together on Joint Plans.
-It provides guidance on Statements of Common Ground and what these should contain; including guidance on the distribution of needs within the strategic policy-making authority areas covered by the Statement.
+2.23 In June 2019, a new PPG on housing or older and disabled people was published which provides guidance for authorities preparing policies on housing for this specific group.
+This PPG provides an overview of the evidence which can be utilised in assessing older person's needs; the different types of specialist housing available and the requirements for accessible housing - this should also be taken into account in assessing the needs of specific groups.